THE SKINNY: OUR WINNER

 When I lay my head down on this pillow, it feels a bit too firm.
 While I feel supported, the foam kind of hurt my ears (especially when I slept on my side).

 If you’re looking for a trusted name in the industry, this is a good option.
-However, we feel as though there are other, better designed pillows in the market.
-This company specializes in mattresses, and while their pillow offering is good, it isn’t the best available, especially for the price.
+However, we feel as though there are other, better-designed pillows in the market.
+This company specializes in mattresses, and while their pillow offering is solid, it’s not the best available, especially for the price.